 Cutting River Plastic Waste

 It is estimated that the vast majority of marine plastic waste comes from land, and that almost all of this land-sourced marine waste is transported to the ocean from rivers.
-In fact, up to 275 metric tons of plastic are estimated to enter the ocean from rivers every hour on average, which affect the health of seals, sea turtles, whales, manta rays, and many other ocean species.
-The sheer volume of plastic waste entering the ocean this way creates an opportunity for implementing high-impact, cost-effective intervention strategies in affected rivers.
+In fact, up to 275 metric tons of plastic are estimated to enter the ocean from rivers every hour on average, affecting the health of marine mammals, sea turtles, fish, seabirds, manta rays, and many other ocean species.
+The sheer volume of plastic waste entering the ocean this way creates an opportunity for implementing high-impact, cost-effective intervention strategies in polluted rivers around the world.

 In November 2018, the Benioff Ocean Initiative convened a summit to develop a roadmap for cutting off the flow of plastic waste from rivers to the ocean.
 The conclusions of that summit were documented in a white paper that summarizes the state of science on river plastic waste emissions, highlights existing plastic capture strategies, and outlines a call to action for global efforts to eliminate river plastic waste.